SAP-archive/smb-assistant-bot/README.md

 # SAP SMB Assistant Bot powered by SAP Conversational AI(recast.ai)
 ## Overview
-This is a sample executive virtual assistant [smb-recast-bot](https://cai.tools.sap/yatseali/smb-recast-bot) which can serves the CXOs about the executive-level analytics question through conversation, powered by [SAP Conversational AI](https://cai.tools.sap/)(formerly as recast.ai) for SAP Business One and SAP Business ByDesign systems.
+This is a sample executive virtual assistant [smb-assistant-bot](https://cai.tools.sap/yatseali/smb-assistant-bot) which can serves the CXOs about the executive-level analytics question through conversation, powered by [SAP Conversational AI](https://cai.tools.sap/)(formerly as recast.ai) for SAP Business One and SAP Business ByDesign systems.
 Precisely, the sales analysis through conversation is implemented in this sample.

-Here you have the video recordings about the PoC demos of smb-recast-bot.
+Here you have the video recordings about the PoC demos of smb-assistant-bot.
 * [A quick demo on Facebook Messenger](https://youtu.be/YHksguNVlMU)
 * [Sales Analysis demo based SAP Business One](https://youtu.be/mWy4Zu2zYG4)
 * [Sales Analysis demo based SAP Business ByDesign](https://youtu.be/D5ZK3hzDvlI)

-In addition, this sample bot can be easily extended to accomodate other analytics question about delivery performance, purchasing, financial etc.Please refer to [this document](https://github.com/B1SA/smb-recast-bot/blob/master/server/README.md).
+In addition, this sample bot can be easily extended to accomodate other analytics question about delivery performance, purchasing, financial etc.Please refer to [this document](https://github.com/B1SA/smb-assistant-bot/blob/master/server/README.md).

 The transactional scenario such as placing an order, checking the delivery status etc is also possible through SAP Conversational AI(formerly recast.ai), Service Layer of SAP Business One and OData API of SAP Business ByDesign.
 However, you may refer to [SMB Market Place Assistant Bot](https://github.com/B1SA/smbmkt) for reference, as the transactional scenario is no part of this sample.